Abdominoplasty - Tummy Tuck Surgery

 • Weight loss: Significant weight loss leads to stretched, loose, hanging skin around your abdominal area.
 While some of this may recede naturally, most of it is only removable through surgery.

-• Pregnancy: In addition to the stretch marks and C-section scars that you may have as a result of pregnancy, the process can also stretch and tear your abdominal muscles.
-A tummy tuck will repair them.
+• Pregnancy: In addition to the stretch marks and C-section scars that you may have as a result of pregnancy, the process can also stretch and separate your abdominal muscles.
+A tummy tuck will repair and tighten them.

 • Genetics: Some people are predisposed to store fat in their midsection, regardless of their diet or how much they exercise.